-Joint Call 2020: Equality and Wellbeing across Generations
+Joint call for proposals on Equality and Wellbeing across Generations

-This Call 2020 “Equality and Wellbeing across Generations” aims to support policy in reducing inequality in the face of demographic change.
-The Call seeks proposals for research which will improve our understanding of how demographic change is altering the implicit contract between generations and how policy can ensure that change reduces inequality instead of increasing it.
+This call aims to support policy in reducing inequality in the face of demographic change.
+The call seeks proposals for research which will improve our understanding of how demographic change is altering the implicit contract between generations and how policy can ensure that change reduces inequality instead of increasing it.
 Specifically, the Call deals with three aspects of inequality:

 Extending working life changes the distribution of income and wealth between generations.
 Income in later life is very unevenly distributed on the basis of previous employment, earnings, and the structure of different pension systems and different patterns of housing tenure.
 Changes in the costs of social care and the time people spend longer in retirement are affecting patterns of intergenerational inheritance.